mh-firouzjah/archlinux-installation-guide/plasma.md

-kdeplasma-addons # All kind of addons to improve your Plasma experience kdesdk-thumbnailers # Plugins for the thumbnailing system kdialog # A utility for displaying dialog boxes from shell scripts kfind # Search tool for KDE to find files by name, type or content kget # Download manager for KDE kimageformats # Image format plugins for Qt5 kinit # Process launcher to speed up launching KDE applications kjournald # Framework for interacting with systemd-journald konsole # Terminal emulator included in the KDE desktop kpat # Offers a selection of solitaire card games kshutdown # Graphical shutdown utility, which allows you to turn off or suspend a computer at a specified time ksysguard # System monitor for KDE to monitor running processes and system performance. ksystemlog # System log viewer tool for KDE ksystemstats # A plugin based system monitoring daemon ktimer # Little tool for KDE to execute programs after some time kwalletmanager # Tool to manage the passwords on your system libappindicator-gtk2 # icons in system tray libappindicator-gtk3 # an attempt to get clear icons libqtxdg # Library providing freedesktop.org XDG specs implementations for Qt markdownpart # KPart for rendering Markdown content (kate/okular markdown preview) noto-fonts noto-fonts-emoji okular # Universal document viewer for KDE packagekit-qt5 # to manage packages from Arch Linux repositories (not recommended, use at your own risk) partitionmanager # Utility to help you manage the disks, partitions, and file systems on your computer phonon-qt5-gstreamer # Phonon is the multimedia API provided by KDE and is the standard abstraction for handling multimedia streams within KDE software plasma # Plasma Package Group plasma-wayland-session plasma5-applets-thermal-monitor # KDE Plasma applet for monitoring CPU, GPU and other available temperature sensors qt5-imageformats # Plugins for additional image formats: TIFF, MNG, TGA, WBMP qt5-virtualkeyboard qt5-wayland qt5ct # Icons qt6-imageformats # Plugins for additional image formats: TIFF, MNG, TGA, WBMP qt6-shadertools # Provides functionality for the shader pipeline that allows Qt Quick to operate on Vulkan, Metal, and Direct3D, in addition to OpenG qt6-wayland qtxdg-tools # libqtxdg user tools solid # Hardware integration and detection spectacle # screenshot app
+kdeplasma-addons # All kind of addons to improve your Plasma experience kdesdk-thumbnailers # Plugins for the thumbnailing system kdialog # A utility for displaying dialog boxes from shell scripts kget # Download manager for KDE kimageformats # Image format plugins for Qt5 kinit # Process launcher to speed up launching KDE applications konsole # Terminal emulator included in the KDE desktop kpat # Offers a selection of solitaire card games ksysguard # System monitor for KDE to monitor running processes and system performance. ksystemlog # System log viewer tool for KDE ksystemstats # A plugin based system monitoring daemon kwalletmanager # Tool to manage the passwords on your system libappindicator-gtk2 # icons in system tray libappindicator-gtk3 # an attempt to get clear icons libqtxdg # Library providing freedesktop.org XDG specs implementations for Qt markdownpart # KPart for rendering Markdown content (kate/okular markdown preview) noto-fonts # noto-fonts-emoji # okular # Universal document viewer for KDE packagekit-qt5 # lets discoover to manage packages from Arch Linux repositories (not recommended, use at your own risk) partitionmanager # Utility to help you manage the disks, partitions, and file systems on your computer phonon-qt5-gstreamer # Phonon is the multimedia API provided by KDE and is the standard abstraction for handling multimedia streams within KDE software plasma # Plasma Package Group plasma-wayland-session # plasma5-applets-thermal-monitor # KDE Plasma applet for monitoring CPU, GPU and other available temperature sensors qt5-imageformats # Plugins for additional image formats: TIFF, MNG, TGA, WBMP qtxdg-tools # libqtxdg user tools solid # Hardware integration and detection spectacle # screenshot app